 Being considered one of the 10 most famous wholesale markets in Ho Chi Minh city, An Dong market District 5 has diverse sources and types of goods.
 In addition, it is also a wonderful place for you to understand more about the culture and lifestyle of the local people.
+An Dong was originally a traditional market, formed around 1950 and officially established in 1954.
+Today, this market is famous for being the largest fashion retail market & top place for shopping in Saigon.

 I - The history of An Dong market Ho Chi Minh city